GobLyne/Jawi-Baru-Transliteration/README.md

 # Jawi-Baru-Transliteration

-A translator for new Jawi language into Rumi.
+A translator for Rumi language into new Jawi.